 The Peoples National Bank Of Washington

-The Peoples National Bank Of Washington in Indiana printed $1,507,870 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1888 and stopped printing money in 1935, which equals a 48 year printing period.
+The Peoples National Bank Of Washington in Pennsylvania printed $567,170 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1910 and stopped printing money in 1935, which equals a 26 year printing period.
 That is a fairly normal lifespan for a national bank.
 During its life, The Peoples National Bank Of Washington issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Peoples National Bank Of Washington was located in Daviess County.
-It was assigned charter number 3842.
+For the record, The Peoples National Bank Of Washington was located in Washington County.
+It was assigned charter number 9901.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Peoples National Bank Of Washington also printed 21,314 sheets of $10 1902 blue seal national bank notes.
-Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
+The Peoples National Bank Of Washington in Pennsylvania printed 7,048 sheets of $10 1902 blue seal national bank notes.
+That is a fairly standard sheet output for a national bank issuing blue seals.
+You likely aren’t dealing with a super common or a super rare bank note.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note